Continuing Legal Education

 The American Bar Association also offers some free online CLE courses of interest to public service and public interest practitioners, available in formats that include MP3 downloads.
 There is a range of course offerings for ABA members.
 Check your state requirements to be sure these courses will be accepted for credit.

 The CUNY School of Law Community Legal Resource Network (CLRN) is proud to present a curated professional development and continuing legal education program featuring CUNY School of Law faculty and alumni presenters.
 The program will address emerging legal issues and strategic social justice responses featuring topics in the following areas of law and professional development.
-Check back for further details and registration information.
+Click each title for further details and registration information.
+Please note registration is required for all CLE programs and financial aid is available.

 CUNY School of Law Students are invited and welcome to attend all professional development and continuing legal education programs.